-Emergency relief for flood victims of Bangladesh 2024
+Emergency Relief for Flood Victims of Bangladesh 2024

 The recent flooding in Bangladesh, particularly in Noakhali, triggered by heavy rainfall in late August 2024, resulted in a humanitarian crisis affecting thousands.
 Reports indicate over 5.8 million individuals were affected, with significant displacement into evacuation shelters.
 In response, BASTOB, with the support of HELP e.V., launched an emergency relief initiative to address critical needs and provide life-saving support to flood-affected families.
 This report documents the comprehensive efforts, achievements, and challenges encountered throughout the project.